 Elephant Jungle Sanctuary Phuket

 The hill country above Kamala is quieter than the coastline in a way that takes a minute to register.
 The road narrows, the resort signage stops, and then you’re in a valley that belongs to a different kind of Phuket.
-The Elephant Jungle Sanctuary sits in those hills, and the thing I noticed first the morning I visited was that the elephants were already doing what they wanted to do: one was in the mud, one was pulling at a banana tree, and the mahouts were standing nearby not directing any of it.
+The Elephant Jungle Sanctuary sits in those hills.
+The thing visitors notice first is that the elephants are already doing what they want to do.
+One was in the mud, one was pulling at a banana tree, and the mahouts were standing nearby not directing any of it.
 That’s the signal you’re looking for in a genuine sanctuary.

-The sanctuary was established in 2014 and its no-riding policy is not a marketing position, it’s the foundation of the program. (verified by SHA Thailand editorial, May 2026) The half-day program costs ฿2,000-2,500 per person and includes feeding, bathing, and observation time with individual elephants.
+The sanctuary was established in 2014.
+Its no-riding policy is not a marketing position, it’s the foundation of the program.
+The half-day program costs $57-71 per person and includes feeding, bathing, and observation time with individual elephants.
 Groups are small.
-The practical limitation: book at least one week ahead in high season (December-February).
-Walk-in availability disappears.
-The other limitation worth knowing: there are commercial elephant camps within 30 minutes of Patong that still offer riding and bill themselves as sanctuaries.
-They are not the same thing.
-Read the actual program description before you book anywhere.
+The practical limitation worth planning around is booking.
+Reserve at least one week ahead in high season, December through February, because walk-in availability disappears.
+The other thing worth knowing is that some commercial elephant camps within 30 minutes of Patong still offer riding and describe themselves as sanctuaries.
+The programs are not the same.
+Read the actual program description before you book anywhere, and look for operators that publish their rescue history.

 7. Bangla Road at Night (บางลา)